 4 credit hours, 4 contact hours (4 hours lecture and 0 hours lab).
-Prerequisite: Enrollment in the Radiologic Technology program and a C grade (2.00) or better in RAD-4152.
+Prerequisite: Enrollment in the Radiologic Technology program and 3 earned credits in RAD-4179.
 Course is graded A-E.

 This course discusses the principles of human pathophysiology, the signs, symptoms, diagnosis and treatment of numerous pathological processes.
 Topics will include the imaging implications and methods to best demonstrate various pathologies.